( Just in case the text formatting were jerked up, the article in PDF format is available at http://www.thingiverse.com/download:2091544 )

 Before the calibration

-Temperature will affect flow rate and, therefore, the realized line width.
-Though it is not necessary, I strongly recommend you to figure out the strongest bonding temperature initially, see thingiverse.com/thing:35088 .
+Temperature will affect the actual amount of the extruded plastics and, therefore, the realized line width.
+Though it is not necessary, I strongly recommend you to figure out the strongest bonding temperature initially, see http://www.thingiverse.com/thing:35088 .
 You really need every bit of available bonding strength for printing large ABS objects.

-If you are using ReplicatorG, please disable its user interface *"Use Print-O-Matic"*.
-This *named-funny-UI* is just to override some Skeinforge variables without your notice.
-It is easier to calibrate your 3D printer to fit without this *named-funny-UI* .
-You can do it by unchecking the checkbox *"Use Print-O-Matic (stepper extruder only)"* in the *"Generate Gode"* window (See thingiverse-production.s3.amazonaws.com/assets/95/f2/da/5d/af/disable_replicator_setting.png ).
-If you insist to use the user interface *"Use Print-O-Matic"*, you can adjust *"Dimension/Filament Packing Density (ratio)"* for the line width calibration, instead of adjusting *Speed/Flow Rate Setting (float)*; and you don't have to change *Carve/Edge Width over Height (ratio)* and *Inset/Infill Width over Thickness (ratio)*.
+If you are using ReplicatorG, please disable its user interface "Use Print-O-Matic".
+This named-funny-UI is just to override some Skeinforge variables without your notice.
+It is easier to calibrate your 3D printer to fit without this named-funny-UI .
+You can do it by unchecking the checkbox "Use Print-O-Matic (stepper extruder only)" in the "Generate Gode" window (See http://thingiverse-production-new.s3.amazonaws.com/assets/95/f2/da/5d/af/disable_replicator_setting.png ).
+If you insist to use the user interface "Use Print-O-Matic", you won't be able to adjust the infill width such that you would end up with a fragile printout (See Section Calibrate infill).

 Here is the list of necessary variables for this calibration to work,